How to Add a Background Image to Your Header in Squarespace 7.1 (Without Code)

 Result:

-You’ve just added a banner image, which is directly under the header and behaves like a header bg image, no code needed.
+You’ve just added a banner image, which is directly under the header and behaves like a header bg image; no code is needed.

 Step 2: Adjust Section Height for a Header-Like Feel (Optional)